1010.00, Use of Force

 • Involved Member: For this directive, an involved member is a Bureau member who is involved in the application of force or directs another to use force.

-• Lawful Objective: Any reason for police action that is valid under the law.
-Examples include, but are not limited to: arresting, detaining, or searching a person; overcoming resistance or preventing escape; preventing the commission of a crime; defending self or others; preventing a person from self-harm; restricting access to an area in an emergency.
+• Lawful Objective: Any reason for police action that is valid under the law, which may include, but is not limited to: arresting, detaining, or searching a person; overcoming resistance or preventing escape; preventing the commission of a crime; defending self or others; preventing a person from self-harm; restricting access to an area in an emergency; ordering dispersals.

 • Less Lethal Force: Force employed that is neither likely nor intended to cause death or serious physical injury.